mimirsoft/Node-Tutorial1/README.md

 My first node.js tutorial

 I write these tutorials and record an accompanying youtube video.
 They can be see at youtube.com/mimirsoft

+And this update is from inside eclipse, so this was a test that it was working.